UoB-COMSM0110/2024-group-19/README.md

 1. Dynamic Maps

-Originally, the game was written on a static perception of the map, where the enemies spawned will centred on the character.
-At this point, the character could accidentally hide on the map beyond the window, causing an issue for players as they needed to find their way back to the centre of the map without dying to continue playing.
+Originally, the game was was made up of entities moving around a static map, where all enemies converged on the characters potition.
+This created the immediate issue that entities could wonder off-screen and not be able to find their way back.
+However this was quickly fixed by establishing a simple coordinate boundary that limited all entity positions to within the area on-screen.

   Image below: User playing normally.
    <img src='/ReportMaterial/ImplementationC1.2.png'/>
    Image below: User hiding off screen.
    <img src='ReportMaterial/implementation C1.3.png'/>

-Based on the qualitative evaluations we received, one theme that stood out was to make the board dynamic, allowing for the player to have a wider playing area.
-This was implemented by changing the perception to be fixed on the character in the middle of the window.
-To further complement this perception, the zombies and bullets rendered will be spawned according to the position of the board and the absolute displacement of character in mind.
-To prevent the characters from falling off the map, we added in a border of trees that blocks the character.
+However, a persistant piece of feedback that emerged through qualitative evaluations was that  the game could become more engaging with a larger map extending beyond the confines of the screen.
+Such an expansion would serve two primary purposes: fostering a sense of exploration and enabling the spawning of a greater number of enemies without overcrowding the map.
+Implementing this proved to be conceptually challenging.
+To do so, all entities, including the map and any onscreen obstacles had a set attributes representing their x,y coordinates.
+Entities that move such as the Character and enemies had these attributes updated on each iteration.
+From there, the Character was rendered in the middle of the screen and new set of x,y measurements were generated for each entity.
+These measurements represented their position relative to the Character, and therefore where they should be rendered, even if it off-screen.
+This presented an issue, when the player approached the edge of the map, the render of background would no longer fill the screen.
+To solve this, the original boundary condition was ammended to create a vertical and horizontal margain equal to the half the width and half the height of the screen respectively.
+This created an 'invisible barrier', so trees were rendered in this margain space to display that it was out of bounds.
+These ideas are shown in the diagram below:

 Image below: Image of planning phase for dynamic mapping.
  <img src='ReportMaterial/ImplementationC2.1jpeg.jpeg'/>